top of page

 Grassland bird communities are among the most rapidly declining bird taxa in North America.
 This decline is often attributed to decline in arthropods along with habitat loss/degradation and climate change.

-Our Collaborators: University of Illinois Urbana-Champaign, University of Arkansas, USGS
+Our Collaborators: University of Illinois Urbana-Champaign, Michigan State University, USGS, Cornell Lab of Ornithology, Dartmouth College

 Climate change and anthropogenic disturbance is having a major impact on mammal distributions and behavior.